New York Hearing and Vision Loss Lawyer

 Although hearing and vision loss can happen organically as time progresses, there are also a wide array of accidents that can greatly accelerate this process.
 The following are some examples of accidents that may result in an injury that affects your hearing or vision.

-If you experienced a blunt force blow to your head during a car accident, you might have a brain injury.
+If you experienced a blunt force blow to your head during a car, truck, motorcycle, pedestrian, or bicycle accident, you might have a brain injury.
 These types of injuries are very serious and can affect your hearing and vision.
 Whiplash from an accident can also lead to hearing and vision injuries.

 It is important to always seek medical attention after a car accident, even if your injuries are not immediately noticeable.